wvlet/wvlet/website/docs/syntax/index.md

 │         9 │ Customer#000000009 │ vgIql8H6zoyuLMFNdAMLyE7 H9              │           >
 ```

-This query returns all of the columns in the `customer` table.
+This query returns all the columns in the `customer` table.
 If the query result doesn't fit to the screen, wvlet shell enters [UNIX `less` command](https://en.wikipedia.org/wiki/Less_(Unix)#:~:text=less%20is%20a%20terminal%20pager,backward%20navigation%20through%20the%20file.) mode, which
 allows to navigate table data using arrow keys, page up/down keys, and `q` key to exit the mode.
+See [Interactive Shell](../usage/repl.md) for the list of the available shortcut keys.

 To limit the number of rows to display, you can use `limit` operator:
 ```sql